 A Los Angeles native, Rohit knows the cities well and understands the subtleties that differentiate the various neighborhoods.
 After earning his B.A in Economics at the University of California Riverside in 2009, Rohit started working at Rodeo Realty.
 Rohit believes that giving someone what they want or need is not the same as sales.
 He provides clients with enough HONEST information with a positive energetic attitude so that clients can be informed in the process.
 Whether that means making the sale or not, Rohit is always looking out for his client’s best interest.

 Rohit’s previous experience in retail sales and marketing provides him with a background that allows him to connect with his diverse clientele on many levels.
 This helps him determine the best fit for each individual, couple and family.
 Rohit enjoys creating long lasting relationships with his clients, and finds true satisfaction in the joy they experience when the search is over and he is able to hand them the keys to their new home.
 Rohit attributes his success to his persistence and constant need to better oneself.
 He is always coming up with new ways to make a home buyer or sellers life easier.
 He is fluent in Hindi, Sindhi and English.+ Read More

-Mortgage rates slightly higher this week - The December 12, 2019 Freddie Mac Primary Mortgage Survey reported mortgage rates for the most popular loan products as follows: The 30-year fixed mortgage rate average was 3.73%, up slightly from 3.68% last week.
-The 15-year fixed was 3.19%, up slightly from 3.14% last week.
-The 5-year ARM was 3.36%, almost unchanged from 3.39% last week.
+Mortgage rates are at record lows - The Freddie Mac Primary Mortgage Survey released on April 30, 2020, reported mortgage rates for the most popular loan products as follows: The 30-year fixed mortgage rate average was 3.23% down from 3.33% last week.
+The 15-year fixed was 2.77%, down from 2.86% last week.
+The 5-year ARM was 3.14%, down from 3.28% last week.

-Have A Great Weekend! ...
+Have A Great Weekend and Stay Safe and Healthy! ...
 See MoreSee Less